AndPotap/afr/README.md

 [_Simple and Fast Group Robustness by Automatic Feature Reweighting_](https://openreview.net/pdf?id=s5F1a6s1HS) by Shikai Qiu, Andres Potapczynski, Pavel Izmailov and Andrew Gordon Wilson (ICML 2023).

-## Motivation
+## Introduction

-Robustness to spurious correlations is of foundational importance for the reliable application of machine learning systems in the real-world, where it is common that features learned during training fail to generalize or completely disregard minority groups.
+Robustness to spurious correlations is of foundational importance for the reliable deployment of machine learning systems in the real-world, where it is common that deep learning models fail to generalize on unusual examples and minority groups in the data.
-There has been an extraordinary progress in the development of approaches and principles that are applicable to tackling these problems but there has remained a significant open question: can we leverage these advances to develop approaches that do not require (1) knowledge of group labels, (2) manual intervention from experts, and (3) computationally intensive training procedures.
+Standard methods for reducing the reliance on spurious features typically assume that we know what the spurious feature is, which is rarely true in the real world.
+Methods that attempt to alleviate this limitation are complex, hard to tune, and lead to a significant computational overhead compared to standard training.

-As a solution to the previous three limitations, we propose _Automatic Feature Reweighting_ (AFR), which is a group robustness method that is able to achieve **state-of-the-art results** across a wide variety of benchmarks **without requiring group labels through training**, and with **fast training times** that are only marginally longer than standard ERM.
+To address these limitations, we propose _Automatic Feature Reweighting_ (AFR), a simple method that is easy to implement, does not require group annotations on the training data or manual intervention from experts, and is computationally cheap to run and tune.

 <figure>
   <img src="./figs/wga.png" alt="Image">